-AASB 2022-10 Amendments to Australian Accounting Standards - Fair Value Measurement of Non-Financial Assets of Not-for-Profit Public Sector Entities will apply from 1 July 2024.
-Given the complexity and level of judgement required in applying AASB 13 and the new amending standard, together with the need to liaise with valuers, the Hospital has not yet determined the impact.
+Amending Standard AASB 2022-10 Amendments to Australian Accounting Standards - Fair Value Measurement of Non-Financial Assets of Not-For-Profit Public Sector Entities will apply from 1 July 2024.
+There is complexity and significant level of judgement required in applying AASB 13 and the new amending standard.
+The Department on behalf of the Hospital has engaged a valuer to assist in determining the impact, which is not expected to be material.